These little two bite blue cheese mushroom crostini appetizers are so easy to whip up.

 This recipe combines three of my favorites into one little flavor packed bite.
-Blue cheese, sauteed mushrooms and crostini.
+Blue cheese, sautéed mushrooms and crostini.
 If you are always on the hunt for great appetizer recipes, this is a good one to add to your list.
-For this recipe I used Marzetti ultimate blue cheese salad dressing which is found in the refrigerated section of your grocery store.
+For the salad dressing, we made our favorite homemade blue cheese salad dressing.
+Some call this dressing Roquefort, but it’s basically blue cheese.
 This dressing makes these tiny toasts so good!

 - white or baby bell mushrooms sliced

 - swiss cheese pre sliced

 To start slice up the baguette.
 Preheat your oven to 350.

 Brush each slice with butter or olive oil.

 Bake for 15-20 minutes or until golden.
 Flip the "tiny toasts" over mid baking to ensure they are golden on both sides.

 Saute the mushrooms in about 1 - 2 tablespoons butter.